openjdk/jdk/src/java.base/share/man/java.md

 :   Sets the maximum size (in bytes) of the heap for the young generation
     (nursery).
 The default value is set ergonomically.

-`-XX:MaxRAM=`*size*
-:   Sets the maximum amount of memory that the JVM may use for the Java heap
-    before applying ergonomics heuristics.
-The default value is the maximum amount of available memory to the JVM process or 128 GB, whichever is lower.

-    The maximum amount of available memory to the JVM process is the minimum of the machine's physical memory and any constraints set by the environment (e.g. container).

-    Specifying this option disables automatic use of compressed oops if the combined result of this and other options influencing the maximum amount of memory is larger than the range of memory addressable by compressed oops.
-    See `-XX:UseCompressedOops` for further information about compressed oops.

-    The following example shows how to set the maximum amount of available memory for sizing the Java heap to 2 GB:

-    >   `-XX:MaxRAM=2G`

 `-XX:MaxRAMPercentage=`*percent*
 :   Sets the maximum amount of memory that the JVM may use for the Java heap
     before applying ergonomics heuristics as a percentage of the maximum amount